aptech/docs/docs/CR-nextindex.rst

 Format
 ----------------
-.. function:: ni = nextindex(i, o)
+.. function:: nind = nextindex(ind, orders)

-    :param i: indices into an array where :math:`M <= N`.
+    :param ind: indices into an array where :math:`M <= N`.
-    :type i: Mx1 vector
+    :type ind: Mx1 vector

-    :param o: orders of an N-dimensional array
+    :param orders: orders of an N-dimensional array
-    :type o: Nx1 vector
+    :type orders: Nx1 vector

-    :return ni: the index of the next element or subarray in the array corresponding to *o*.
+    :return nind: the index of the next element or subarray in the array corresponding to *orders*.

-    :rtype ni: Mx1 vector of indices
+    :rtype nind: Mx1 vector

 Remarks
 -------